malex81/dwarf.toolkit/Dwarf.Toolkit.Maui/README.md

 ## BindableProperty Generator

-To generate a MAUI BindableProperty, apply the BindableProperty attribute to the partial property, as in the example below:
+To generate a MAUI `BindableProperty`, apply the `BindableProperty` attribute to the partial property, as in the example below:

 ```c#
 internal partial class ExampleBindableObject : BindableObject